rss-holmes/linear-cli-ai/README.md

 ```
 $ linear-cli-ai help
 ```

 To use ai to perform actions on linear:

 ```
 $ linear-cli-ai ai
 ```

 To create an issue via options on linear :

 ```
 $ linear-cli-ai create-issue
 ```
-## Sample command for creating issue using ai
+### Sample ai prompt for creating an issue on linear
 Create an issue with description 'Rewrite the print service with queue system' and title as 'Print Service v2.0' and team as 'engineering' and assign it to 'Rohan' and add labels 'bug' and 'high priority' and add it to project 'Print Service'